FAQs

 Program dates are set well in advance and must be adhered to by student-athletes.
 Each ACE program will have its own respective start and end dates and daily schedule that apply to participating student-athletes.
 Student-athletes may not arrive late or leave early from their program site.

-• The first program session starts after spring semester finals end at Duke (early May) and before Summer Session I starts (late June).
+- The first program session starts after spring semester finals end at Duke (early May) and before Summer Session I starts (mid-May).

-• The second program session starts in June and ends before Summer Session II starts.
+- The second program session starts in mid-June and ends before Summer Session II starts.

-• The final program session starts after Summer Session I classes have ended (early July).
+- The final program session starts after Summer Session I classes have ended (late June/early July).

 Specific start and end dates and a daily schedule are described on each program profile’s page.

-For Summer 2024, ACE is offering three program sessions of different lengths which include a one, two, and three-week program option.
-Each program is designed carefully so that participants have time to build relationships with their ACE team and community partners, learn about the community they are serving and be able to contribute to community-based projects.
+For Summer 2025, ACE is offering three program sessions of different lengths which include a one, two, and three-week program option.
+Each program is designed carefully so that participants have time to build relationships with their ACE team and community partners, learn about the community they are serving and contribute to community-based projects.
 In addition, student-athlete participants engage in extensive pre-program preparation before departure as well as intentional back-on-campus programming when they return in the fall.

-Yes.
-Student-athletes in good standing who have completed two semesters before the start of their ACE program, and who will complete at least one semester at Duke after ACE are eligible.
-This includes student-athletes enrolled in study abroad before or after ACE and student-athletes who will be starting graduate or coterminal programs in the fall after ACE.
-If you are scheduled to graduate in May 2024 and will not be returning to campus for at least one semester after your ACE program, you are not eligible to participate.
+If you are scheduled to graduate in May 2025 and will not be returning to campus for at least one semester after your ACE program, you are not eligible to participate.

 Student-athletes accepted to ACE are asked to submit a statement of intent to participate within a week of receiving notification from the ACE office.
-If you are accepted and chose not to participate, simply decline the offer by the deadline, and you will be eligible to apply again in the future.
-If you do submit a statement of intent to participate and later withdraw, you will be ineligible to re-apply.
+If you are accepted and choose not to participate, simply decline the offer by the deadline, and you will be eligible to apply again in the future.
+If you do submit a statement of intent to participate and later withdraw, you will be ineligible in future application cycles.

 International Programs